Skip to main content

 Beta Basics

-Higher beta comes with higher risk but the potential for higher returns.
-Lower beta, and the reduced risk that comes with it, means reduced potential for short-term return since the stock price is unlikely to increase very much in that time frame.
+Higher beta comes with higher risk and the potential for higher returns.
+Lower beta, and the reduced market risk that comes with it, often means lower potential for gains during market rallies, although it may protect capital during downturns.
 Read more about risks.

 Manage Risk—and Emotion